ChThH/Theological-Reflections/docs/poetry.md

 ---
 layout: page
-title: doggeral
+title: Doggerel
 ---

-I'm sure there's some context here, but I'm presenting it without it.
+I'm sure there's some context here, but I'm presenting the poems without most of it.

-## Reflections
+## Poetry loosely called

 | Poem    | Occasion
 |---------|----------|